nkorder/hospital-web-app/README.md

 Runs the app in the development mode.\

-(I change the port to 3001 in the "start" script of package.json file) Open [http://localhost:3001](http://localhost:3001) to view it in your browser.
+(PORT changed to 3001 in the "start" script of package.json file) Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

 The page will reload when you make changes.\